Daniel Bîrligea: Early career / Teramo

-Born in Brăila, Bîrligea moved to Italy at age 12 with his mother and elder sister, where he represented ASD Cantera Ribolla and Palermo at junior level.
+Bîrligea relocated again at age 12, moving abroad to Italy with his mother and elder sister, and represented the academies of ASD Cantera Ribolla and Palermo.

-On 22 January 2020, Bîrligea made his Serie C debut for Teramo in a 1–0 win over Catanzaro.
+After the bankruptcy of Palermo, Bîrligea moved to Teramo in 2019.
+On 22 January 2020, he made his senior debut for in a 1–0 Serie C win over Catanzaro.
 Over the course of two years with Il diavolo, he amassed seven goals from 43 appearances in all competitions.

 CFR Cluj

-On 26 January 2022, Bîrligea returned to Romania after agreeing to a contract with defending champions CFR Cluj.
+On 26 January 2022, Bîrligea returned to Romania by signing with four-time defending champions CFR Cluj.
 He made his debut on 5 February, coming on as a 87th-minute substitute for Claudiu Petrila in a 1–1 Liga I draw at Universitatea Craiova.

-Bîrligea scored his first goal for "the White and Burgundies" on 1 May 2022, in a 1–0 league defeat of Farul Constanța.
+Bîrligea scored his first goal for CFR Cluj on 1 May, in a 1–0 league defeat of Farul Constanța.
 Two weeks later, he started in a 2–1 home victory over Universitatea Craiova, as his club was crowned national champion one fixture prior to the end of the season.